brodieG/unitizer/DEVNOTES.md

 * Modify as.character.unitizerBrowse so we have the option of reviewing all tests, not just those that have been reviewed
 * create a unitizerBrowseSubSectionPass
-* Need to preserve reference sections, this is the single most important part
+* Need to preserve reference sections, this is the single most important part.
+  Looks like we need to, in the browse process, keep track of the section that each item was in.
 * Main issue seems to be whether we can re-use browserPrep, which seems challenging since we would have completely different logic depending on whether it is being called from `unitize` or from `review`.